Marceillo/mindfulness/README.md

 ### General reference: <a name="general-reference"></a>

 Special thank you to my mentor Precious Ijege for his ideas and criticism.
-I found inspiration from my love of running for the hero section.
+I found inspiration from my love of running a project for the hero section.
+What was nice about the Love Running project was the practical experience.

 ### Content: <a name="content"></a>